(Increased offers!) Southwest personal card offers! Are they worth it?

 If you’re aiming for the Companion Pass, yes—absolutely, assuming you’re eligible.
 (See below for application rules or check out your CardGenie.)

-Southwest is now giving new cardholders an incredibly generous 5 months to meet the minimum spend on these offers.
-To lock in the pass for both 2026 and 2027, you’ll want to make sure to apply after August 1, 2025, and to not meet the minimum spend requirement until January 1, 2026 or later.
+To lock in the pass for both 2026 and 2027, you can apply now but do not plan to meet the minimum spend requirement until January 1, 2026 or later.

 The Strategy: How to Earn the Companion Pass